zaknesler/forum/readme.md

 This is a very simple Laravel 5.2 forum that I am working on.
 It is for personal-use only, so the features and functionality are limited to my own abilities and creativity.
 (For just starting out with Laravel, I think I am doing pretty well.)

 ## Installation

+> I HIGHLY discourage installing this, because it is currently in development and when I push changes here, they often damage the integrity of this project.
+For example, I do not add migrations to add new or change existing columns in the database, I just edit the previous migrations and reset my database.
+> I want to get everything correct before I say it's good enough to clone to your machine.

-If you want to download and use this for yourself, you may.
-You may add or change whatever you'd like, but I would like some credit.
+If you want to ignore the above statement, download, and use this for yourself, you may.

 Now let's get this record straight.
 I am sure that there is a better way for users to download and use this, but as of now just clone this repository to your machine.